orr721/ThinGallery/README.md

 For each JPEG image, it requests *just the first 30,000 bytes*, which will usually contain the image's thumbnail if it had one.
-If it's there, it is used - otherwise the entire image is loaded (once all the other thumbnails have been scanned).
+If it's there, it is used - otherwise the entire image is loaded and resized (once all the other thumbnails have been scanned).

 This means that in a directory of photos from a digital camera, instead of loading each ~5MB image file (and using up all your bandwidth and RAM), the gallery is loading less